 Accelerated BSN Common Questions

-As you consider on of Creighton’s graduate nursing programs you may have questions.
+As you consider Creighton’s Accelerated BSN program, you may have questions.
 We’ve got the answers.
-Our recruiters have compiled these commonly asked questions about our degrees in Master of Science in Nursing (MSN) , Doctor of Nursing Practice (DNP) and Post Graduate Certificate programs.
+Our recruiters have compiled these commonly asked questions about our top ranked accelerated nursing program.

 You can start the application process at any point.
 We recommend applying early to ensure that we receive all application materials prior to the deadline.
 Please note: If you are applying through NursingCAS, there is about a week turnaround time between when your application is completed through their system, and when it is sent to us.
 Keep this in mind when applying close to the deadlines.